Pathfainder/mp4-to-mp3/README.md

 # Extract the audio from a video.

-I needed to get the audio of (very) long files and didn't manage to find a free service online
+I needed to get the audio of (very) long files and didn't want to use an editing software, also didn't manage to find a free service online

 so I build a simple but efficient one !
 Enjoy;)